dahcase/gecm/README.md

 1. Harmonic Regression/Seasonal Trends Analysis: Change detection through analysis of reoccurring signals.
-2. Prohphet: Detection of spatially and/or temporally contiguous groups of anomalies
+2. Prophet: Detection of spatially and/or temporally contiguous groups of anomalies
 3. Space beats time: Detection of short-term/abrupt change via comparison of spatial and temporal residuals